dgraph-io/dgraph/wiki/content/mutations/delete.md

     weight = 7
 +++

 A delete mutation, signified with the `delete` keyword, removes triples from the store.
-Note that you can only delete nodes if your data is typed using the `dgraph.type` predicate.
-For more information on setting the type of a node, see [Setting the type of a node](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node).

 For example, if the store contained the following:
 ```RDF